filchy/tinygent/README.md

     uv sync --all-groups --all-extras
     ```

+    > [!NOTE]
+    > Not all packages are included in the default installation to keep the library lightweight.
+You can customize your installation by specifying the optional dependencies you need.

 4. Install tinygent in editable mode (development mode), so that changes in the source code are immediately reflected:
     ```bash
     uv pip install -e .